magento/architecture/design-documents/asynchronous-operations/consumer-processes-improvements.md

 These options should be configurable per consumer type.
 Some sensible defaults could be set in the [`queue_consumer.xml`](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/message-queues/config-mq.html#queueconsumerxml) file for some of these options.
 Next to that, developers or shopowners should be able to override these values per consumer type.
-At least being able to override them in the `app/etc/env.php` file would be nice, but a backend interface for making these things configurable would also be very nice (but can maybe be done in a later phase?).
+At least being able to override them in the `app/etc/env.php` file would be nice, but a backend interface for making these things configurable would also be very nice.

-### Credits

-Some of these ideas where taken from the [`symfony/messenger` component](https://github.com/symfony/messenger/blob/3d65f22f9a56f6475c19999fdbc3a897cefc8900/Command/ConsumeMessagesCommand.php#L77-L80).
+### Other solution currently being worked on by Magento

+[MC-19250](https://github.com/magento/magento2/commit/269b47af3e37fbbe76e9f38d45fdb0cf969d45e3) was recently introduced in the code base. ([Docs](https://github.com/magento/devdocs/pull/5289))
+Which introduces an option `consumers_wait_for_messages`.
+When that option is set to false, a consumer will stop the moment it doesn't find any new messages.

+The problem with this option, is that every time the cronjob `consumers_runner` runs, it will spawn a new consumer process, the consumer checks if messages are available and if none found it will kill itself.
+So this means it will spawn unneeded processes which take up memory, live for a very short period and then disappear again.

+In this proposal, the flag `only-spawn-when-message-available` would run logic to check *before* the consumer process gets spawned and not *after*.

 ## Problem 2: deployment problems